Bottlenecks of Conversational AI and Interaction Considerations for Next-Generation Agent Applications

 Automatic data perception → self-organization → analysis → decision-making → solution recommendation → execution → generation of new data.

 This chain emphasizes not "dialogue" but "autonomy."
-That is, AI can identify the user's "pain points" before the user feels the "pain."
+That is, before the user feels the "pain," AI can first identify the user's "pain point."

 Three Types of Data: The Foundation of AI Applications

-In AI-driven Agent applications, data should be categorized into at least three types:
+In AI-driven Agent applications, data should at least be divided into three categories:

-• Business Data: Data flows from APIs, search engines, and external systems.
-This is rational factual information.
+• Business Data: Data streams from APIs, search engines, external systems.
+It is rational factual information.

-• User Data: Input directly generated by users.
-This is emotional experiential information and also reflects the user's state.
+• User Data: Input directly generated by the user.
+It is emotional experiential information and also the user's state information.

 • AI-Generated Data: Intermediate results and new information derived by the model during operation.
-This is the solution formed by information fusion.
+It is the solution formed by information fusion.

-Only when these three types of data can be effectively managed in terms of time and demand hierarchy can an Agent possess complete perception and decision-making capabilities.
+Only when these three types of data can be effectively managed in terms of time and demand hierarchy can the Agent possess complete perception and decision-making capabilities.

-Today's mainstream AI interaction is still "conversation."
+Today's mainstream AI interaction is still "dialogue."
 The problems are:

-• Chaos in Time and Demand: The model cannot determine which tasks are outdated or which demands have been abandoned, often repeating executions, with accumulated errors like "whack-a-mole."
+• Chaos of Time and Demand: The model cannot determine which tasks are outdated or which demands have been abandoned, often repeating execution, accumulating errors like "whack-a-mole."

 • Probability-Driven Rather Than Logic-Driven: Dialogue generation relies on statistical probability.
-If A says "Hi," AI most likely responds "Hello."
+If A says "Hi," AI most likely replies "Hello."
 This is a kind of "thinking efficiency," but not "answer efficiency."

 Therefore, conversational interaction is both difficult to use and unreliable for most ordinary users.